makinacorpus/vms/README.rst

 For macosx, use `<https://releases.hashicorp.com/vagrant/1.7.4/vagrant_1.7.4.dmg>`_

-**IMPORTANT** THE VBGUEST PLUGIN, to sync the guest addition packages from your host virtualbox version::
+**IMPORTANT** install THE VBGUEST PLUGIN, to sync the guest addition packages from your host virtualbox version::

     vagrant plugin uninstall vagrant-vbguest
     vagrant plugin install vagrant-vbguest

 sshfs
 ++++++